 Fitting the bar and chain

 WARNING!
-Always wear gloves, when working with the chain.
+Always wear gloves, when working with the chain, in order to protect your hands from injury.

 Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.